wallarm/product-documentation/docs/admin-en/installation-docker-en.md

 The IP blocking functionality provides the following additional features:

-* If the WAF detects at least three different attack vectors from an IP address, the address is automatically added to the blacklist and blocked for 1 hour.
-If a similar behavior from the same IP address is detected again the IP is blocked for 2 hours, etc.
+* If the WAF detects at least three different attack vectors from an IP address, the address will be automatically added to the blacklist and blocked for 1 hour.
+If similar behavior from the same IP address is detected again, the IP will be blocked for 2 hours, and so on.

 * Ability to use Wallarm to protect against behavior‑based attacks such as [brute-force](../attacks-vulns-list.md#bruteforce-attack), [path traversal attacks](../attacks-vulns-list.md#path-traversal) or [forced browsing](../attacks-vulns-list.md#forced-browsing).